-In the opinion of Parker McCay P.A., Mount Laurel, New Jersey, Bond Counsel, assuming continuing compliance by the Township (as hereinafter defined) with certain tax covenants described herein, under existing law, interest on the Notes (as hereinafter defined) is not included for federal income tax purposes in the gross income of the owners thereof pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and does not constitute a tax preference item for purposes of the alternative minimum tax imposed on individuals; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on such corporations.
+In the opinion of Parker McCay P.A., Mount Laurel, New Jersey, Bond Counsel, assuming continuing compliance by the Township (as hereinafter defined) with certain tax covenants described herein, under existing law, interest on the Notes (as hereinafter defined) is not included for federal income tax purposes in the gross income of the owners thereof pursuant to Section 103 of the Internal Revenue Code of 1986, as amended ("Code"), and will not constitute a tax preference item for purposes of the alternative minimum tax imposed on individuals; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on such corporations.
 In addition, interest on the Notes and any gain from the sale thereof are not included in the gross income of owners thereof under the New Jersey Gross Income Tax Act, as presently executed and construed.
 See "TAX MATTERS" herein.

-\$18,718,500°
+\$18,718,500

 TOWNSHIP OF PENNSAUKEN

 County of Camden, New Jersey

-BOND ANTICIPATION NOTES OF 2024,
+BOND ANTICIPATION NOTES OF 2025,

 SERIES A

 Consisting of:

 \$14,985,000 General Capital Improvement Notes

 \$3,733,500 Golf Course Utility Notes

-Interest Rate: %
+Interest Rate: 4.75%

-Yield: %
+Yield: 3.25%

+CUSIP: 708475TX6

-CUSIP: (Non-Callable)
+(Non-Callable)

-\$1,040,000
+\$780,000

 TOWNSHIP OF PENNSAUKEN

 County of Camden, New Jersey

-SPECIAL EMERGENCY NOTES OF 2024
+SPECIAL EMERGENCY NOTES OF 2025,

 SERIES A

-Interest Rate:%
+Interest Rate: 3.73%

-Yield:%

-CUSIP:
+Yield: 3.73%

 (Non-Callable)

-Dated: Date of Delivery
+Dated: Date of Delivery Due: May 22, 2026

-Due: May 29, 2024

-The: (i) \$18,718,500 principal amount of Bond Anticipation Notes of 2024, Series A ("BAN"); and (ii) \$1,040,000 principal amount of Special Emergency Notes of 2024, Series A ("SEN"; together with the BAN, the "Notes"), of the Township of Pennsauken, County of Camden, New Jersey ("Township"), and any interest thereon are payable from ad valorem taxes levied upon all the taxable property within the Township without limitation as to rate or amount, as more fully described herein.
+The: (i) \$18,718,500 principal amount of Bond Anticipation Notes of 2025, Series A ("BAN" or "BANs"); and (ii) \$780,000 principal amount of Special Emergency Notes of 2025, Series A ("SEN"; together with the BAN, the "Notes"), of the Township of Pennsauken, County of Camden, New Jersey ("Township"), and any interest thereon are payable from ad valorem taxes levied upon all the taxable property within the Township without limitation as to rate or amount, as more fully described herein.
 The BAN consists of: (i) \$14,985,000 principal amount of General Capital Improvement Notes; and (ii) \$3,733,500 principal amount of Golf Course Utility Notes.

-Each series of Notes will be issued as fully registered notes in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC"), which will maintain a book-entry system for recording ownership interests of DTC Participants.
-Individual purchases of beneficial ownership interests in the Notes may be made in book-entry form only on the records of DTC and its Participants and only in the principal amount of \$5,000, or any integral multiple of \$1,000 in excess thereof, or in such amount necessary to issue the principal amount of the Notes.
-Beneficial Owners of the Notes will not receive certificates representing their interests in the Notes.
-As long as Cede & Co. is the registered owner, as nominee of DTC, references in this Official Statement to the registered owners shall mean Cede & Co., and not the Beneficial Owners of the Notes.
+The SEN will be issued in bearer form.
+The BANs will be issued as fully registered notes in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, Brooklyn, New York ("DTC"), which will maintain a book-entry system for recording ownership interests of DTC Participants.
+Individual purchases of beneficial ownership interests in the BANs may be made in book-entry form only on the records of DTC and its Participants and only in the principal amount of \$5,000, or any integral multiple of \$1,000 in excess thereof, or in such amount necessary to issue the principal amount of the BANs.
+Beneficial Owners of the BANs will not receive certificates representing their interests in the BANs.
+As long as Cede & Co. is the registered owner, as nominee of DTC, references in this Official Statement to the registered owners shall mean Cede & Co., and not the Beneficial Owners of the BANs.